rondharma/hpe-dev-portal/content/blog/api-console-for-data-services-cloud-console.md

 ---
 ## Authentication Process to obtain the Access Token

-Data Services Cloud Console public API use the HPE GreenLake OAuth 2.0 third party authorization framework on behalf of the resource owner (
+Data Services Cloud Console public API use the HPE GreenLake OAuth 2.0 third party authorization framework on behalf of the resource owner (DSCC user)

-.
 The access token have a limited lifetime (about 720 seconds or 2 hours), and the application must be using the refresh API token and the refresh API to obtain the valid access tokens

 ![Access API process](/img/api-access-token-complete-path.png "Process to authenticate and to obtain secure access ")